Privacy Policy

 What is personal information?

 Personal information is any information or opinion about an identified individual, or one who is reasonably identifiable, whether true or not and recorded or not.
 Information linked with other data to identify an individual (e.g., device IDs combined with purchase records) is also personal information.
-Employee‐record information for current/former employees is generally exempt from the APPs, but contractors are not.

 What is sensitive information?